adevinta/zoe/docs/index.md

 Zoe has a lot of selling points.
 Here are some of the most interesting features of zoe :

+- Supports offloading consumption of data to lambda functions, kubernetes pods, etc. for parallelism (ex. adding `-r kubernetes` would offload all the requests to multiple pods in a configured kubernetes cluster).
 - Consume kafka topics from a specific point in time (ex. using `--from 'PT5h` from the last 5 hours).
 - Filter data based on content (ex. using `--filter "id == '12345'"` filters records with the selected id).
-- Supports offloading consumption of data to multiple lambda functions, kubernetes pods, etc. for parallelism (ex. adding `-x kubernetes` would offload all the requests to a configured kubernetes cluster).
 - Monitor consumer groups' offsets.
 - Upload avro schemas from a `.avsc` or `.avdl` file using different naming strategies.
 - ... and more.

-Go to the install section for instructions on how to install the zoe CLI.
+Go to the [install section](install/overview.md) for instructions on how to install the zoe CLI.

 ## Sample commands